dadamonis/stub_code/README.md

 It's all good, shareable code.

-Here is another line!
-Create a worktree based on this worktree! and another
+Update this line from a worktree!